influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/data_formats/input/graphite.md

     parent: input
 ---

-The Graphite data format translates graphite *dot* buckets directly into telegraf measurement names, with a single value field, and without any tags.
+The Graphite data format translates Graphite *dot* buckets directly into Telegraf measurement names, with a single value field, and without any tags.
 By default, the separator is left as `.`, but this can be changed using the `separator` argument.
 For more advanced options, Telegraf supports specifying [templates](#templates) to translate graphite buckets into Telegraf metrics.

-### Configuration
+## Configuration

 ```toml
 [[inputs.exec]]